Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 The below sections are a section of the content of the paper targeted on programming languages, starting with assembly

 ## Assembly language
+These languages are directly matched to the machine code which is specific to the architecture and its instruction set.
+It uses mnemonics which are short words which correlate to machine code binary.

+The assembler at this stage translates the mnemonics into the machine code.

 ## High-level languages
+These are written "above" the low-level languages.
+Each instruction may equate to several lines of machine code.
+They are designed to be mroe human-readable, with an English-like syntax, and can be cross-sytem and operate across varying CPU architectures.
+This is in comparison to low level languages like assembly, which are platform-dependent.

+Programming aradigms involved in high-level langauges include imperative and procedural.
+Imperative programming includes declarative and object-oriented coding.
+They use sequence, selection and iteration to tell a computer how to solve a problem.

+Declarative languages like Pascal

 ## Encryption and hashing